 Lastly, to really deliver a strong pasta-vibe add marinara sauce (a few spoonfuls of ricotta if you’re feeling indulgent), fresh basil and a sprinkle of parmesan cheese.

-I hope this one pan roasted gnocchi and vegetables is a weeknight hit in your toaster oven lovin’ household too.
+I hope this sheet pan roasted gnocchi and vegetables is a weeknight hit in your toaster oven lovin’ household too.